itscaleb/itscaleb.github.io/_posts/2013-10-17-welcome-to-jekyll.markdown

 Prior to that, I worked at HP for one year.

-Ok, enough about me, lets see if I can get up some real content.
+Ok, enough about me since nobody cares.
+Lets see if I can get up some real content.